 Uncertainty in place of comfort, fear in place of freedom, cruelty in place of everything; Shingeki no Kyojin is a story of humanity thrown into a reality filled with terror and uncertainty and how they struggle to survive against gigantic humanoid creatures called Titans who devour humans for seemingly no reason, and against their own inability and fear when faced with such dread.

 The story takes place 107 years after these Titans first appeared and inside the walls build a hundred years ago to block off the Titans from the remaining humans.
-The story centers around the life of Eren Jaegers and Mikasa Ackerman whose lives change forever after the appearance of a colossal Titan.
+The story centers around the life of Eren Jaeger and Mikasa Ackerman whose lives change forever after the appearance of a Colossal Titan.

 The designs of the Titans are so uniquely unnerving, I got thrown back by both how dreadful they looked and how wrong my initial perceptions of them were when I actually got to see them up close during the first few chapters.
 The thoughts, ‘they just look wrong’ will cross your mind but it’s not until you actually see them devouring humans do you get this dreaded and sick feeling rising inside you.
 At times you can’t help but stop and stare at the scene for a few moments and then avert your eyes and slowly have what you seen sink into something ‘acceptable’, but more often than not, you are left in an unnerved state.